wikimedia/design-codex/packages/codex-docs/docs/adrs/01-adr-design-tokens.md

 ### Technology-specific token definition

-This option means specifying tokens in a format understood by CSS, Less or Scss.
+This option means specifying tokens in a format understood by CSS, Less or Sass (SCSS).

 #### Advantages